PagerDuty/pdpyras/README.rst

 foundation of anything from a feature-rich REST API client library to a quick-and-dirty API script.

-**Why not pypd?**

 This module was borne of necessity for a basic, reusable API client library to eliminate code duplication in PagerDuty Support's internal Python-based API tools, and to get the job done without reinventing the wheel or getting in the way.

-We frequently find ourselves performing experimental REST API requests using non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to low-level features of the `Requests`_ library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
-Ultimately, we deemed `pypd`_ to be overkill for this task.

 With :class:`pdpyras.APISession`, higher-level features, i.e. model classes for handling the particulars of any given resource type, are left to the end user